Accreditation Standards and Processes

 The Process for Qualification of New Dietetics Education Programs is required for Universities planning to commence a new dietetics education program.

-The fee schedule for accreditation of dietetic education programs is outlined below.
+The fee schedule for accreditation of dietetic education programs at as January 2017 is outlined below.
 The fees are based on a cost-recovery model.
 Any fees for program accreditation received by DAA are used for accreditation related activities/services only and do not support any other business activities of DAA.
 Accreditation fees are reviewed annually, and universities should budget for increases in line with the annual consumer price index (CPI) for education.
+Please note that the Annual Review fee is required on an annual basis, including during years in which a program is under major review e.g. the full fee for a Full Accreditation review is the Full Accreditation fee plus the Annual Review fee.

 Fees received for an accreditation application are used for the following: